 During the 2020 SIG Symposium this past June, our head of research, Dr. Magiel Bruntink, shared an interesting finding about the telecoms industry taken from this year’s Benchmark Report, our annual report on the state of the software industry.
 The report includes a software quality ranking by industry, based on the SIG software assurance database containing 36 billion lines of code across 280+ technologies and 5,000 system inspections.
 Dr. Bruntink explained that the telecoms sector currently ranks lowest (out of 12 industries evaluated) in its average software maintainability rating.
 The average maintainability rating of systems in the telecoms sector is 2.6, on a scale where 3.0 is market average.

 However, this doesn’t mean you need to accept irreversible increases in cost and risk in software development and maintenance.
-In the past three years, among our many telecom clients, we’ve successfully helped a large international telecom provider improve the quality of its software landscape with our portfolio monitoring service.
-And the client now sees a 20% productivity increase over nearly their entire application landscape.
+In the past three years, among our many telecom clients, we’ve successfully helped a large international telecom provider improve the quality of one of its key application portfolios with our portfolio monitoring service.
+And the client now sees a 20% productivity increase across nearly the entire portfolio.

 As in most telecom organizations, we found that this client’s software landscape was large and complex.
 It consists of more than 10 systems written in 20 different technologies, from Java applications and SAP solutions to Tibco service bus and Angular frontend portals.
 And these systems are in various stages of their lifecycles.
 A few applications are newly developed, whereas others have been running for more than 15 years.
 Overall, the mixed box of systems contains about 600 person years of code, which means, in theory, it would take one developer 600 years to develop the current landscape.